-- Leligibility, timeline, means, and grounds (a) Only the respondent shall be entitled to appeal the hearing resolution decision. - (b) The appealing party shall submit an appeal to the Dean of Students, or designee, within five (5) calendar days of the party's receipt of the hearing resolution notification. - (c) Appeals will be transmitted electronically via the self-service portal. - (d)Appeals may only be submitted on the following grounds: - To allege a material procedural error within the investigation and resolution process that would substantially change the outcome; or - ii.
-To consider new evidence that was not known at the time of theinvestigation that would substantially change the outcome. - (e) Appeals will not be considered on any other basis. - Upon timely receipt of the appeal letter, the Dean of Students, or designee, shall transmit the appeal letter and associated hearing records to the Appeal Review

-Officer for review.

-- 3. Appeal Procedures

-- (a) The Director of the Office of Student

-Conduct & Conflict Resolution

-(OSCCR), or designee, will conduct an

-initial review to determine if the appeal

-request meets the limited grounds and
+- 1. Eligibility, timeline, means, and grounds - a) Only the respondent shall be entitled to appeal the hearing resolution decision. - b) The appealing party shall submit an appeal to the Dean of Students, or designee, within five (5) calendar days of the party's receipt of the hearing resolution notification. - Appeals will be transmitted electronically via the selfservice portal. - Appeals may only be submitted on the following grounds: - To allege a material procedural error within the investigation and resolution process that would substantially change the outcome; or - To consider new evidence that was not known at the time of theinvestigation that would substantially change the outcome (this appeal ground cannot be used if student did not attend the scheduled hearing) - e) Appeals will not be considered on any other basis. - Upon timely receipt of the appeal letter, the Dean of Students, or designee, shall transmit the appeal letter and associated hearing records to the Appeal Review Officer for review. - 3.
+Appeal Procedures - a) The Executive Director of the Office of Student Conduct & Conflict Resolution (OSCCR), or designee, will conduct an initial review to determine if the appeal request meets the limited grounds and is timely. - b) If the appealing party has presented a timely appeal on the basis of the grounds set forth above, the Executive Director of OSCCR, or designee, will notify the complainant that an appeal has been made. - c) If deemed appropriate, the Executive Director of OSCCR, or designee, will share the appeal with the complainant, who may file a written response. - d) If the appealing party has presented an appeal on the basis of the grounds set forth above, the Executive Director of OSCCR, or designee, will further review the appeal and make a determination to uphold, reverse or modify the Hearing Resolution.
+When deemed necessary, the Executive Director of OSCCR, or designee, may seek additional information and/or refer the matter back to the hearing officer, prior to making a determination. - Following review of the appeal, the Executive Director of OSCCR, or designee, will issue a written decision to the parties in which the decision may uphold, reverse or modify the original Hearing Resolution. - f) All appeal decisions are final.

-is timely.

-- (b) If the appealing party has presented a timely appeal on the basis of the grounds set forth above, the Director of OSCCR, or designee, will notify the complainant that an appeal has been made.

-- (c) If deemed appropriate, the Director of OSCCR, or designee, will share the appeal with the complainant, who may file a written response.

-- (d) If the appealing party has presented an appeal on the basis of the grounds set forth above, the Director of OSCCR, or designee, will further review the appeal and make a determination to uphold, reverse or modify the Hearing Resolution.
-When deemed necessary, the Director of OSCCR, or designee, may seek additional information and/or refer the matter back to the hearing officer, prior to making a determination.

-- (e) Following review of the appeal, the Director of OSCCR, or designee, will issue a written decision to the parties in which the decision may uphold, reverse or modify the original Hearing Resolution.

-- (f) All appeal decisions are final.